Oct 3, 2018

-This presentation is part of the Dawn Farm Education Series, a free, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues.
-The Education Series is organized by Dawn Farm, a non-profit community of programs providing a continuum of substance use disorder treatment and recovery support services.
+This program is part of the Dawn Farm Education Series, a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues.
+The Education Series is organized by Dawn Farm, a non-profit community of programs providing a continuum of chemical dependency services.
 For information, please see http://www.dawnfarm.org/programs/education-series.

 Lynn is the director of Eastern Michigan University 21st Century Community Learning Centers Bright Futures out-of-school-time programs.
 Lynn has worked with challenged youth and their families, teaching, counseling, and leading for over 40 years in K-12 education as well as developing and directing an adolescent outpatient program for substance abusing youth and their families.
 Lynn has a deep knowledge of the challenges of children of alcoholics, family systems as they relate to addiction and the process of recovery.
 She is a strong supporter of Twelve-Step recovery.

 Lynn received her doctorate in educational leadership from Eastern Michigan University.
 She co-authored a book chapter published in Women as Leaders in Education (Praeger, 2011), entitled “Both Sides of Mentoring: A Leader’s Story”.
 She has two grown sons and loving daughters-in-law, a husband and two Shetland Sheepdogs.
 She is passionate about photography and preparing delicious meals for family and friends.